huanyushi/huanyushi.github.io/_posts/2023/2023-06-06-electrostatic-field-between-intersecting-planes.md

 \end{equation*}
 $$

-So the general solution can be expressed as linear superposition these eigenfunctions,
+So the general solution can be expressed as linear superposition of these eigenfunctions,

 $$
 \begin{equation}